-Finally, NATO is a war-making machinery and women have a great deal to say about wars.
-'War always buries humankind's hopes for freedom and democracy' (Monique Dental, Collectif Feministe 'Ruptures', Paris), Irmgard Heilberger's two-page schema of NATO's effects shows war bringing violence, death, destruction, environmental devastation - in short trauma for body and soul (WILPF, Neuburg, Munich).
-The effects of war on women have often been rehearsed.
-The majority of refugees, keeping dependents safe, fed and sheltered, women bear the brunt of fighting.
-Many too of course are forcibly mobilized to fight.
+Finally, NATO is a war-making machin and women have a great deal to say about wars.
+'War always buries humankind's hopes for freedom and democracy' (Monique Dental, Collectif Feministe 'Ruptures', Paris).
+Irmgard Heilberger's map of NATO's effects shows war bringing violence, death, destruction, environmental devastation - in short trauma for body and soul (WILPF, Neuburg, Munich).3 The effects of war on women are well known.
+Civilians, predominantly women, suffer the most casualties.
+They are the majority of refugees, trying to keep dependents safe, fed and sheltered.
+Many women too of course are forcibly mobilized to fight.
 Sexual violence is redoubled in war.
 'Violence against women and girls in situations of conflict and post-conflict is extreme, systematic and general' (Monique Dental, once again).
 Reduced to the rank of objects, the property of men, in war women are regarded as the 'spoils of war', 'bargaining chips', and the 'rest and recreation of warriors'.
 Rape is used to humiliate, shame and demoralize the enemy, as a means of propaganda, or as a means of ethnic cleansing (Nelly Martin, MMM, Paris).
 'War is easier for men, they just die, sometimes even as heroes.
 We women must cope with the burden of survival for years and years,' a Bosnian woman told Marlene Tuininga (FeN and WILPF, France).

-Sometimes, though, as Marlene goes on, 'staying behind or fleeing with their children, they develop unknown qualities and a new solidarity'.
-Often, women's peace movements arise out of the empathy and common sense born among women of their direct experience of conflict.
-She cites the creation of the Women's International League for Peace and Freedom, of which she herself is a member, which was founded in 1915 by 1300 women from the supposedly enemy countries getting together in the middle of the war zone, to demand a settlement from the politicians.
-In this connection she, as also Doucha Belgrave (FeN and Collectif Ruptures, Paris), mentions the creation of Women in Black, first in Israel, then in Serbia, both countries in which women said 'not in my name' to their war-mongering national leaders.
+Sometimes, though, as Marlene continues, 'staying behind or fleeing with their children, they develop unknown qualities and a new solidarity'.
+Women's peace movements often arise out of the empathy and common sense born among women because of their direct experience of conflict.
+She cites the creation of the Women's International League for Peace and Freedom, of which she is a member.
+WILPF was founded in 1915 by 1300 women from the supposedly enemy countries of the time who got together in the middle of the war zone to demand a settlement from the politicians.
+In this connection she, as also Doucha Belgrave (FeN and Collectif Ruptures, Paris), mentions the creation of Women in Black, first in Israel, then in Serbia.
+In both countries women said 'not in my name' to their war-mongering national leaders.
 These same Serbian women and their allies were an inspiration to the women of MdN Sevilla, and others in Spain, as they developed their feminist antimilitarist movement.

-Annelise Ebbe (WILPF, Denmark) devotes her paper to addressing NATO's full-frontal and contemporary war: that in Afghanistan.
+Annelise Ebbe (WILPF, Denmark) devotes her paper to addressing NATO's current war: that in Afghanistan.
 After the attacks of 9/11, NATO member states invoked Article 5 of the North Atlantic Treaty 'that an armed attack against one or more of [the Parties] ...shall be considered an attack against them all'.
 In December 2001 the UN Security Council established the International Security Assistance Force, transferred to NATO's command in August 2003.
 Thus Afghanistan became NATO's first 'out of area' mission.
 Today ISAF in Kabul and its 'provincial reconstruction teams' in the countryside, are working alongside the Afghan national security forces and the US-led Coalition.
 Twenty-six NATO countries are contributing.
 Meanwhile, a study by Womankind Worldwide finds that 87% of Afghan women report violent abuse, the illiteracy rate among women is 88%, and one in nine women in Afghanistan dies in childbirth (Annelise Ebbe, WILPF, Denmark).
 As Ana Azarias (Femmes Egalité, France) observes, 'After having made most women fall into a state of destitution and poverty where the only right they have won is to live in conditions of total insecurity, after all this, still daring to affirm that this war is aimed at liberating women amounts to a huge hypocrisy'.